CypherpunkPay/CypherpunkPay/README.md

 CypherpunkPay is "dual-licensed" under **Unlicense** OR **MIT**.
-The Unlicense attempts to explicitly put CypherpunkPay in the public domain, while MIT is an alternative or fallback if you want it for legal reasons.
+The Unlicense attempts to explicitly put CypherpunkPay in the public domain, while MIT is an alternative or fallback if you need it for legal reasons.

 SPDX-License-Identifier: Unlicense OR MIT